-If there’s one piece of gear that can cause you serous hassles, cluster fucks, faff and near terminal snags, it’s slings.
-The modern super skinny slings just seem to make this even more likely, tangling up, getting knotted together, or clipping into what thy shouldn’t far more than those old school Troll super tube tapes the width of a mars bar.
-When you climb with novice climbers it’s a thing you notice often, both when leading and when seconding, but with a bit of forethought it shouldn’t be the case.
+If there’s one piece of gear that can cause you serious hassles, cluster fucks, faff and near terminal snags, it slings.
+The modern super skinny slings just seem to make this even more likely, tangling up, getting knotted together, or clipping into what they shouldn’t far more than those old school Troll super tube tapes the width of a mars bar.
+When you climb with novice climbers it’s a thing you notice often, both when leading and when seconding, but with a bit of forethought, it shouldn’t be the case.
 And so here are a few ideas on how to tame those unruly slings.

 Colour me good

-Organization is key when it come to slings, and if possible try and have a set colour for each size, say grey for 240cm, red for 120cm and purple for 60cm.
-If I had my way I’d make it a EU directive - like cam colours, as there’s nothing worse than using someone else’s rack and finding at the belay that that rats nest of sling you thought to be a 240cm is in fact several 60cm slings.
-By having set colours you should avoid getting the right sling first go, and is vital when it come to rack slings on your harness instead of over the shoulder.
+Organization is key when it comes to slings, and if possible try and have a set colour for each size, say grey for 240cm, red for 120cm and purple for 60cm.
+If I had my way I’d make it an EU directive - like cam colours, as there’s nothing worse than using someone else’s rack and finding at the belay that rats nest of sling you thought to be a 240cm is in fact several 60cm slings.
+By having set colours you should avoid getting the right sling first go, and is vital when it comes to racking slings on your harness instead of over the shoulder.

 Twist and shout

 Having your 60cm slings over your shoulder is the norm, meaning you just yank it off, stick it on a spike or a runner and away you go.
-Unfortunately in winter this is often not the case, the sling being stuck under a rucksack, trapped by an hand a leashed axe, or generally tangled up in a right fucking mess.
-Also having sling rapped over the head can be dangerous in a fall, as I once found to my cost, a sling clipping into a piece of pro, instantly stopping me and nearly ripping my head and shoulder off!
+Unfortunately in winter, this is often not the case, the sling being stuck under a rucksack, trapped by a hand a leashed axe, or generally tangled up in a right fucking mess.
+Also having a sling wrapped over the head can be dangerous in a fall, as I once found to my cost, a sling clipping into a piece of pro, instantly stopping me and nearly ripping my head and shoulder off!